CalebLBaker/micros/README.md

 ## Changelog

-### v0.1.0 (2024-03-13)

-First Pre-release.

-Kernel boots from a multiboot2-compliant bootloader and then launches the memory manager.

-Memory manager prints "Hello, world" to the screen to give some indication that something has worked.

 ### v0.2.0 (2024-03-22)

 Start in video graphics mode rather than text mode in order to support more modern UEFI firmwares that don't support legacy text mode.